 If you’re sensitive to oleic acid, you can treat your scalp and hair with our Classic Clean 2-in-1.

 We have a range of shampoos with different versions suited for all hair types, so you’ll find one that’s right for you.
-Frequent use will leave your hair clean, looking great and 100% dandruff-free*.
+Frequent use will leave your hair clean, looking great and up to 100% dandruff-free*.

 * Visible flakes with regular use

 Home Remedies For Dandruff - Can They Really Get Rid Of It?